 CODE OF CIVIL PROCEDURE IN COLOMBIA

 This article will provide guidance on the Code of Civil Procedure in Colombia.
-Colombia is a Civil Law nation; hence its legal system is based more on codified laws and statutes than judicial precedent.
+Colombia is a Civil Law nation; hence, its legal system is based more on codified laws and statutes than judicial precedent.
 Judgments in civil law jurisdictions are solely binding on the parties to the case rather than the whole community since jurisprudence is not considered part of the legal bodies of these states.
 Legal rulings are implemented on a case-by-case basis and used as a guide by other courts.
+Click Here for information on the Code of Civil Procedure in Colombia.

 BACKGROUND